Saturday, October 31, 2009

 This morning, I was so happy that I had all the ingredients the recipe called for.
 I loved it MORE with the fresh taste of the coconut water.
 I was feeling so energetic at work!...YAY!

 I made this Quinoa Salad with Black Beans and Mango from home to share with friends at work.
 I found the recipe from The Vegan Mouse's Blog .
 I used a cup of celery diced instead of scallions and extra virgin olive oil instead of grapeseed oil.
 I didn't have red bell pepper so I skipped it.
+Pasta Dinner

 Tonight, we had pasta with mushroom and garlic sauce (Barilla brand), cooked with lots of love by Easy Veggie Dad,... so tasty!
 I put a LOT of sweet basil (from my garden) in my plate after I took the above pic.